 Merkel ally says Cyprus "playing with fire"

-BERLIN (Reuters) - A leading conservative ally of German Chancellor Angela Merkel said on Friday that Cyprus was "playing with fire" and needed to come up with a workable proposal for plugging a multi-billion-euro financing gap urgently.
+BERLIN, March 22 (Reuters) - A leading conservative ally of German Chancellor Angela Merkel said on Friday that Cyprus was "playing with fire" and needed to come up with a workable proposal for plugging a multi-billion-euro financing gap urgently.

-Volker Kauder, leader of the ruling Christian Democrats (CDU) in parliament, also rejected the suggestion that Cyprus might nationalize pension funds of semi-public companies to fill the hole, saying this was a worse solution than hitting small savers in the Mediterranean island's banks.
+Volker Kauder, leader of the ruling Christian Democrats (CDU) in parliament, also rejected the suggestion that Cyprus might nationalise pension funds of semi-public companies to fill the hole, saying this was a worse solution than hitting small savers in the Mediterranean island's banks.

 "I don't think this can happen, because this would be huge for pensioners, for the small people.
 So I don't think this is a proposal that helps," Kauder told public television station ARD.